7 Ways to Host a More Sustainable Thanksgiving Dinner

 “Planning menus in advance can limit waste,” Nierenberg says.
 “A headcount will help you increase or decrease recipe measurements to the correct proportions, making it easier to buy the correct amount of ingredients.”

 For the easiest-ever estimate of spot-on shopping list quantities, use Save The Food’s free “Guestimator” tool.
-Input your number of small, average, and big eaters, number of leftover meals desired, and select “Classic Dinner Party.”
+Input your number of small, average, and big eaters, leftover meals desired, and select “Classic Dinner Party.”
 Then swap in and out the dishes you plan to offer for a guestimate of how much to stock up on.
 We chose six average eaters, two leftover meals, played around with traditional dishes, and received the following list line-up:

 - 6 pounds of turkey